ovidiuch/flatris/README.md

 Also see [elm-flatris](https://github.com/w0rm/elm-flatris).

-THIS IS A TEST EDIT ON THE FLATRIS README.md FILE
+THIS IS A TEST EDIT ON THE FLATRIS README.md